Pete Carroll’s plan to fix the Seahawks’ lagging running game? Play Marshawn Lynch more

 “Sometimes the weather is such that you can’t throw it and that’s why you’ve got to have the running game and have to be committed to it to have it available at any time,’’ he said.
 “That’s the whole point.’’

 No one, of course, has ever doubted Seattle’s commitment to its running game.
-Some have questioned, such as during last year’s wild-card playoff loss to Dallas, if Carroll isn’t sometimes too stubborn about sticking with the run.
+Some have questioned, such as during the wild-card playoff defeat last season against Dallas, if Carroll isn’t sometimes too stubborn about sticking with the run.

 But that wasn’t really an issue against the Eagles.

-Seattle got just 14 yards on seven carries from Lynch and Homer in the first quarter, then handed those two the ball just 10 more times the rest of the game, one of which was Lynch’s 5-yard TD in the second quarter, and two of which were carries on the final drive, when Seattle was forcing the Eagles to use their timeouts.
+Seattle got just 14 yards on seven carries from Lynch and Homer in the first quarter, then handed those two the ball just 10 more times the rest of the game, one of which was Lynch’s 5-yard touchdown run in the second quarter, and two of which were carries on the final drive, when Seattle was forcing the Eagles to use their timeouts.

 Seattle countered its running game ineffectiveness by attacking the Eagles through the air, particularly taking shots deep in man coverage to DK Metcalf.
-Carroll noted that early wind died down a little by the 4:40 p.m.
+Carroll noted that an early wind died down a little Sunday by the 4:40 p.m.
 EST kickoff.
-Russell Wilson responded by completing 18 of 30 passes for 325 yards and a TD, with Metcalf setting an NFL rookie record with 160 yards in a playoff debut.
+Russell Wilson responded by completing 18 of 30 passes for 325 yards and a touchdown, with Metcalf setting an NFL rookie record with 160 receiving yards in a playoff debut.

 Seattle ended up with a 30-26 pass-to run ratio, which included five runs out of six plays on the final drive.
 It was only the fourth time this year Seattle had more passes than runs in a game it won.